-According to Alaina Macaulay, senior director for inclusion and strategic engagement, Belonging@UMass builds on long-standing efforts by UMass Amherst to promote justice, equity, and inclusion.
-The initiative “creates a cohesive bridge between programs and departments and puts our campuswide belonging initiatives front and center,” she said.
-“I’m incredibly excited to have so many campus partners creatively putting together events and programs that serve all members of our campus community—students, staff, and faculty.”
+Alaina Macaulay, senior director for inclusion and strategic engagement, says Belonging@UMass builds on long-standing efforts by UMass Amherst to promote justice, equity, and inclusion.
+The initiative “creates a cohesive bridge between programs and departments and puts our campuswide belonging initiatives front and center,” she says.

-According to Nefertiti Walker, vice chancellor and chief diversity officer, Belonging@UMass grew out of a desire to create a strong, unified sense of community while improving the experience of campus groups that feel a lower average sense of belonging.
-It is informed by the results of the 2021–22 Campus Climate Survey conducted by the Office of Academic Planning and Assessment (OAPA) and OEI, which found approximately 90 percent of respondents feel like they belong at UMass.
+According to Nefertiti Walker, vice chancellor and chief diversity officer, Belonging@UMass grew out of a desire to create a strong, unified sense of community while improving the experience of campus groups that feel a lower than average sense of belonging.